Sal0nnaBreach/Nuke-bot-discord/readme.md

-This is an advanced nuking system usable in replit and in python too
+This is easy and powerful nuking discord system.
+Good luck